diceyecid/Nirvana/README.md

 - `Levels` contains all the scenes in our game.
   The scenes involved in our prototype are house, realm, and four different orientations of rotated room.
-- `Movies` contains the game start up clip
+- `Movies` contains the game start up clip.
 - `UMG` contains the custom user interfaces made for the game.

 ## Known Issues